yantrashala/prefab/README.md

 ### Install *prefab* as Your Site Generator (Binary Install)
 Use the installation [instructions in the prefab documentation]().
-TBD: steps to get release binary for different plaform
+TBD: steps to get release binary for different platform

 ### Build and Install the Binaries from Source (Advanced Install)